-- Graduate from a Washington high school with a diploma, earn a GED, or earn a diploma equivalent. - o High school graduates must finish their full senior year at a Washington high school. - Live in Washington for at least three consecutive years (36 consecutive months) immediately before the date they earn a high school diploma, GED, or equivalent. - Continuously live in Washington after the date they earn a high school diploma, GED, or equivalent until they are admitted to college. - Sign an affidavit saying they meet the above requirements.
+- Earn a high school diploma, GED, or diploma equivalent prior to the term they are applying for residency.
+The diploma or equivalent can be earned anywhere. - Live in Washington for at least a year before being admitted to college (12 consecutive months) - Sign an affidavit saying they meet the above requirements.
 The affidavit is included in the WASFA.
-There is a paper affidavit for students who are eligible for and fill out the FAFSA.
-Students should only fill out the paper affidavit or the WASFA affidavit, not both. - o Non-U.S. Citizens must also promise that they will apply to become a U.S. permanent resident as soon as they are eligible.
+There is a for students who are FAFSA-eligible.
+Students should only fill out the paper affidavit or the WASFA affidavit, not both. - o Non-U.S. Citizens/nationals/permanent residents must also promise that they will apply to become a U.S. permanent resident as soon as they are eligible.